STIXProject/stixproject.github.io/idioms/features/relationships/index.md

 <h4>Referencing vs. Embedding</h4>
 <p>One of the most common questions that the STIX team gets is about how to decide when to reference a construct and when to embed it.
 There's not a decisive answer to this question that will make the decision for you, it's to a large extent a judgment call that depends on how you expect the content to be used.
 That said, there are a few guidelines:</p>
 <ul>
-  <li>If you expect the content to be referenced by multiple other components, it should not be embedded</li>
+  <li>If you expect the content to be referenced by multiple other components, it should typically not be embedded</li>
-  <li>If the content has meaning outside of the relationship, it should not be embedded</li>
+  <li>If the content has meaning outside of the relationship, it should typically not be embedded</li>
   <li>If the content, on the other hand, ONLY has meaning in the context of the single relationship, it can probably be embedded</li>
   <li>If you're not sure, it's probably safer to reference it</li>
 </div>